©2009 Nick Anthony Fiorenza, All Rights Reserved

 Mike Brown also suspects that 2009 YE7 may be a fragment of Haumea because it has the same orbital inclination and orbital plane orientation as Haumea; and because it has an extremely bright reflective icy surface like all of the fragments of Haumea, which is unique compared to the more common darker Kuiper belt objects.
 Synchronistically, 2009 YE7 was discovered near the anniversary of Haumea's discovery (Dec 28, 2004).

-Note: These parameters will change over the weeks ahead.
+Note: These parameters may change as data is refined over time.

 In the constellation of Eridanus, between the triangle of stars--Beid, Zaurak, and Rana.